majianjia/nnom/examples/rnn-denoise/README.md

 - [arduino_fft](https://github.com/lloydroc/arduino_fft)
 - [CMSIS](https://github.com/ARM-software/CMSIS_5)

-This example and NNoM are provided with Apache-2.0 license.
+This example and NNoM are provided under Apache-2.0 license.
 Please read license file in the main [NNoM repository](https://github.com/majianjia/nnom).

 # A few key points before you start

-## How does denoise works with Neural Network?
+## How does noise suppression works with Neural Network?

-The [RNNoise](https://jmvalin.ca/demo/rnnoise/)  has already explained the methodology we used in this project.
+The [RNNoise](https://jmvalin.ca/demo/rnnoise/)  has already explained the methodology that we used in this project.

 Basically, we use a neural network model to control an audio Equalizer (EQ) in a very high frequency, therefore to suppress those bands contained noise while keep the gains contain speech.

-Unlike the conventional neural networks output the signal directly, our NN model instead output the gains for each filter band in the equalizer.
+Unlike the conventional neural networks which try output the signal directly, our NN model instead output the gains for each filter band of the equalizer.

-The example uses MFCC (Mel-scale) to determine the gains, instead of Opus scale (RNNoise) or Bark scale.
+This example uses MFCC (Mel-scale) to determine the gains, instead of Opus scale (RNNoise) or Bark scale.

 ![](figures/general_workflow.png)